n8n-io/n8n-docs/docs/environments/version-control/setup.md

+---
+description: Link n8n to your Git provider and configure your environments.
+---

 # Set up version control

-Link a Git repository to an n8n instance.
+Link a Git repository to an n8n instance and configure your environments.

-### Prerequisites
+## Prerequisites

 To use version control with n8n, you need a Git repository that allows SSH access.

+This document assumes you are familiar with Git and your Git provider.

+## Step 1: Set up your repository and branches

-For your first setup, configure the repository to support the environments you need:
+For a new setup, configure the repository to support the environments you need:

 1. Create a new repository for use with n8n.
 1. Create the branches you need.
 For example, if you plan to have different environments for test and production, set up a branch for each.